domhnallohanlon/thunkable_book_1/snapchat.md

 ### Display the time

 Before we display the time on the canvas we need to figure out how to format the time.
-There are a number of formats you can use, for example users who prefer 24-hour format can use the pattern `HH:mm` and for 12-hour format use lower case letters, `hh:mm`.
+There are a number of formats you can use, for example users who prefer 24-hour format can use the pattern <span class="block text">HH:mm</span> and for 12-hour format use lower case letters, <span class="block text">hh:mm</span>.

 You can use either of the following two snippets to display the time on the canvas: